Turtle Town Snorkeling Maui

 • Where it is: A South Maui reef area offshore from Maluaka Beach (Makena).

-• Access: Guided boat tour (easiest) or shore snorkeling on calm days (more variables).
+• Access: Guided boat tour - easiest - or shore snorkeling on calm days, which has more variables.

 • What you’ll see: Turtles, reef fish, coral/lava formations, and occasional rays.